 Plan your meals

 You may have planned your meals for the whole week and know exactly what you need but allow for a little bit of flexibility.
-If you get to the shop and chicken is 60% off, and you were planning to serve pork, be willing to change it up a little bit in order to maximize savings!
+If you get to the shop and chicken is 60% off, or see a great deal on beef on a No Frills Flyers, and you were planning to serve pork, be willing to change it up a little bit in order to maximize savings!

 Set a budget and only take that in cash